-The run-time mapping from virtual to physical address is done by the memory management unit (MMU) which is a hardware device.
+The runtime mapping from virtual to physical address is done by the memory management unit (MMU) which is a hardware device.
 MMU uses following mechanism to convert virtual address to physical address.

-The value in the base register is added to every address generated by a user process which is treated as offset at the time it is sent to memory.
+The value in the base register is added to every address generated by a user process, which is treated as offset at the time it is sent to memory.
 For example, if the base register value is 10000, then an attempt by the user to use address location 100 will be dynamically reallocated to location 10100.

 The user program deals with virtual addresses; it never sees the real physical addresses.

-Main memory usually has two partitions
+Main memory usually has two partitions −

-Low Memory -- Operating system resides in this memory.
+Low Memory − Operating system resides in this memory.

 Operating system uses the following memory allocation mechanism.

 In this type of allocation, relocation-register scheme is used to protect user processes from each other, and from changing operating-system code and data.
 Relocation register contains value of smallest physical address whereas limit register contains range of logical addresses.
 Each logical address must be less than the limit register.

 In this type of allocation, main memory is divided into a number of fixed-sized partitions where each partition should contain only one process.
 When a partition is free, a process is selected from the input queue and is loaded into the free partition.
 When the process terminates, the partition becomes available for another process.

 As processes are loaded and removed from memory, the free memory space is broken into little pieces.
-It happens after sometimes that processes can not be allocated to memory blocks considering their small size and memory blocks remains unused.
+It happens after sometimes that processes cannot be allocated to memory blocks considering their small size and memory blocks remains unused.
 This problem is known as Fragmentation.

-Fragmentation is of two types
+Fragmentation is of two types −

-Total memory space is enough to satisfy a request or to reside a process in it, but it is not contiguous so it can not be used.|
+Total memory space is enough to satisfy a request or to reside a process in it, but it is not contiguous, so it cannot be used.

 Memory block assigned to process is bigger.
-Some portion of memory is left unused as it can not be used by another process.
+Some portion of memory is left unused, as it cannot be used by another process.

 External fragmentation can be reduced by compaction or shuffle memory contents to place all free memory together in one large block.
 To make compaction feasible, relocation should be dynamic.